 - Cuisine: Keto Low Carb

 - Combine all your ingredients - except the milk/water - in a large bowl and mix them together.
-If the batter is too thick, you can add a splash of milk or water.
+Then add milk or water and mix to thin out the batter.

 - Get out your pan, skillet, or griddle and turn the heat up to low-medium.
 Coat the surface with butter.